vaadin-developer/id-generator-for-flow/README.md

 [![](https://jitpack.io/v/vaadin-developer/id-generator-for-flow.svg)](https://jitpack.io/#vaadin-developer/id-generator-for-flow)
 [![](https://jitci.com/gh/vaadin-developer/id-generator-for-flow/svg)](https://jitci.com/gh/vaadin-developer/id-generator-for-flow)

+## No Vaadin Directory anymore
+**This AddOn is no longer available in the Vaadin Directory** The deployment process is way to manuall.
+So I decided to use maven central and JitPack only.

+## Why this IDGenerator?
 If IDs for components needed in a project, it makes sense to use an ID generator.
 With this, you get in a project ID's that always built according to the same scheme.
 Relevant here is that these numbers kept in human-readable form.